martinmathurine/Security-Audit/README.md

 ## Appendix A

 Fig, 1.
-Host discovery through logging into my router’s IP address in my web browser to identify hosts connected to LAN.
+Host discovery through arp -a as shown in the screenshot below or logging into the router’s admin console to identify hosts connected to LAN.
 <img width="500" src="https://github.com/martinmathurine/Security-Audit/assets/42855193/08fa795c-48b5-41a5-b69c-5b94ef4495f4"/>

 Fig, 2.
 Using the pre-configure profile for host discovery through Nessus Essentials to scan for a target IP addresses within my LAN.